 DISCLAIMER: Opendorse is not a legal or financial advisor, these answers are only for general guidelines and should not be regarded as tax advice.
 For any questions regarding the reporting of taxes, or filing of such, please seek out advice from a registered advisor or other trusted representative.

-A W-9 form is used to provide your correct Taxpayer Identification Number (TIN) to a person or business who is required to file an information return with the IRS to report (source: IRS)
+A W-9 form is used to provide your correct Taxpayer Identification Number (TIN) to a person or business who is required to file an information return with the IRS to report income paid to you. (source: IRS)

 Do I need to fill out a W-9 form through Opendorse?